wing5wong/artisan-whs-static/source/_news/2020-07-21_students-busy-entering-chamber-music-online-this-year.md

 ---
 These students have been busy entering Chamber Music online (no live regional event this year😥)

-The Good Folk....(Jan Kruger, Will Southee and Angus Pitkethley)
+The Good Folk....(Jan Kruger, Will Southee and Angus Pitkethley).

-Guitarsafire....(Jack Fawthorpe, David Dale, Joshua Korewha and Matavesi Lewenilovo)
+Guitarsafire....(Jack Fawthorpe, David Dale, Joshua Korewha and Matavesi Lewenilovo).

-The Tenuto Trio....(Olivia Bedwell, Alyssa Hartley and Jessie O'Connor)
+The Tenuto Trio....(Olivia Bedwell, Alyssa Hartley and Jessie O'Connor).